The main goal of this week's lab is to make sure

 and product contract presentations on Wednesday and Friday this week.

-If you happen to have lab after your presentation, your focus should be on further refining the product after receiving feedback and moving on to thinking about the technical review.
+If you happen to have lab after your presentation, your focus should be on further refining the product after receiving assembly review feedback and moving on to thinking about the technical review.
 Written assembly review feedback will be received the same day that your team presents in class.

 The assembly materials need to be first submitted by 11 PM Tuesday (red, green, blue, and yellow teams) or 11 PM Thursday (pink, orange, purple, and silver teams).
 However, you should continue to refine your design up until your in-class presentation—if you have updated materials you may resubmit them up until the time of your in-class presentation..